infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/BusinessProfileApi.md

 let apiInstance = new KeapCoreServiceCoreSdk.BusinessProfileApi();
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of fields to be updated.
 If set, only the fields provided in the update_mask will be updated and others will be skipped.
-  'businessProfile': new KeapCoreServiceCoreSdk.PatchBusinessProfileRequest() // PatchBusinessProfileRequest | businessProfile
+  'patchBusinessProfileRequest': new KeapCoreServiceCoreSdk.PatchBusinessProfileRequest() // PatchBusinessProfileRequest | businessProfile
 };
 apiInstance.patchBusinessProfileUsingPATCH(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);